Esper89/Subnautica-TerrainPatcher/README.md

 To build Terrain Patcher, run `dotnet build` in the project's root directory.
 This will build in debug mode, and the output will be placed in `target/Debug`.
-If you create a file in the project root called `game-dirs.txt` and input the paths to your Subnautica and/or Below Zero installations (one per line), the output of debug builds will be automatically installed into those game directories for easier testing.
+If you create a file in the project root called `game-dirs` and input the paths to your Subnautica and/or Below Zero installations (one per line), the output of debug builds will be automatically installed into those game directories for easier testing.

-To build Terrain Patcher in release mode, run `dotnet build --configuration Release`.
-This will also create a `dist.zip` file in `target` for easy distribution.
+To build Terrain Patcher in release mode, run `dotnet build -c Release`.
+This will also create a `TerrainPatcher.zip` file in `target` for easy distribution.

 ### Contributors